-The process of advance care planning begins with a discussion about the person’s wishes for their future health care.
+Planning for a person’s future medical care and discussing their treatment preferences and values with family, friends and the health care team is known as advance care planning.
 Ideally, this conversation occurs early, when cancer is first diagnosed or even before.
 It does not mean that the person has given up or will die soon – many people review their wishes from time to time.

 Learn more about: